dekom/random-scripts/css3/the_book_of_css3/notes.markdown

 `box-sizing`: "can set from which part of the box model -- the content itself or the border -- the width of the elemtn is calculated."

 	E { box-sizing: [border-box | content-box*]; }
-	border-box: measurement of the box model without margin
-	content-box: measurement of the internal content
+	border-box :: measurement of the box model without margin content-box :: measurement of the internal content

 ## Browser Prefixes ##